-A a tive its - Friday of the tarray and a thin Challers Activity Evidence that supports this Challenge number(s) approach addressed Destruction of Trans Other schools have had success with Nurture Pastoral Support Team work with Identified groups and Pastoral Support teams.
-1, 5, 6 vulnerable pupils to develop their confidence, attitudes and social skills The EEF Toolkit suggests that targeted interventions matched to specific students so that they are in a with particular needs or behavioural issues position to maximise learning. can be effective.
-Children have their basic needs met (Maslow, 1943) so they are able to focus on their £25,411 learning needs.
-220,111 2000/04 2020/21 pupil perceptions 75% of pupils said that they agreed/strongly agreed that how they feel effects their learning.
-Subsidiary support is available so that PP All children no matter what their background 1, 2, 3, 4, 5, 6 children can access a wide can access the curriculum and any learning' opportunities offered. range of educational experiences and parents • feel that their child is able Research shows that overall children who to fully engage in school life without worrying about have experiences of the wider world have higher aspirations than those that do not. finances. £2,500 Pupils in year 3 and 4 Children are given the opportunity to learn a musical instrument which involves 6 given the opportunity to learn a musical instrument commitment and the involvement of parents (the drums and the guitar respectively.) in their child's learning. respectively.)
-Every child has the right to learn to play a musical instrument. £2,230 Parents invited to participate The Sutton Trust/EEF Toolkit suggests that 1, 5, 6 in Curriculum Focus days which help them to engage increasing parental involvement in primary schools has on average 2-3 months positive with the curriculum and impact. spend time with their child/ren on a learning activity. £1,000 Whole school reading prizes Children being provided with an incentive to 1, 3, 5 given to pupils to help read can be positive contributing factor towards reading enjoyment. engage and motivate them towards reading enjoyment.
+A a tive its - Friday of the tarray and a thin Challers Activity Evidence that supports this Challenge number(s) approach addressed Other schools have had success with Nurture Pastoral Support Team work with Identified groups and Pastoral Support teams.
+1, 5, 6 vulnerable pupils to 3 develop their confidence, attitudes and social skills The EEF Toolkit suggests that targeted so that they are in a interventions matched to specific students with particular needs or behavioural issues position to maximise learning. can be effective. learning.
+Children have their basic needs met (Maslow, 1943) so they are able to focus on their 005 444 learning needs. £25,411 2020/21 pupil perceptions 75% of pupils said that they agreed/strongly agreed that how they feel effects their learning.
+Subsidiary support is All children no matter what their background 1, 2, 3, 4, 5, 6 available so that PP can access the curriculum and any learning' 1, 4, 0, 1 , 0, 0 children can access a wide range of educational opportunities offered. experiences and parents feel that their child is able to fully engage in school Research shows that overall children who have experiences of the wider world have life without worrying about higher aspirations than those that do not. finances. £2,500 Pupils in year 3 and 4 given the opportunity to Children are given the opportunity to learn a musical instrument which involves 6 learn a musical instrument commitment and the involvement of parents (the drums and the guitar in their child's learning. respectively.)
+Every child has the right to learn to play a musical instrument. £2,230 Parents invited to participate The Sutton Trust/EEF Toolkit suggests that 1, 5, 6 in Curriculum Focus days increasing parental involvement in primary -, -, - which help them to engage with the curriculum and schools has on average 2-3 months positive impact. spend time with their • child/ren on a learning activity. £1,000 21,000 Whole school reading prizes Children being provided with an incentive to 1, 3, 5 given to pupils to help engage and motivate them read can be positive contributing factor towards reading enjoyment. engage and motivate them to that do rouding onjoymont

 to become life - long lovers of reading.

 £1,350

 Library books purchased and updated to engage and encourage reading.
 Children being provided with an incentive to read can be positive contributing factor towards reading enjoyment.
 1, 3, 5

-Research shows that children who are read to develop improved vocabulary and make better progress overall compared to those that are not.
+Research shows that children who are read to develop improved vocabulary and make better progress overall compared to those

-£2,000 triat are not.
+£2,000 that are not.